-2016 Business Results and Implications for Compensation.
-We achieved solid financial results and executed several key strategic priorities in 2016.
+2017 Business Results and Implications for Compensation.
+We achieved strong financial results and executed several key strategic priorities in 2017.
 Highlights include:

-- Generating above target performance with respect to our Adjusted EBITDA margin, which was 35.01% for 2016. - Delivering above maximum performance Gross Adjusted Free Cash Flow of \$530.3 million and returning value to stockholders by repurchasing approximately \$256.2 million of our common stock and paying \$100.6 million in cash dividends to stockholders in 2016. - Achieving slightly below target Revenue of \$1,840.2 million (Target was \$1,841.0 million). - Continued focus on debt management, represented by refinancing our term loan facility and revolving credit facility and making net principal payments of \$215.2 million on our outstanding debt.
+- Generating Net income of \$504 million, Adjusted EBITDA of \$868 million and above maximum performance with respect to our Adjusted EBITDA margin, which was 38.4% for 2017. - Delivering Net cash provided by operating activities of \$658 million and above maximum performance Gross adjusted free cash flow of \$567 million. - Returning value to stockholders by repurchasing approximately \$885 million of our common stock and paying approximately \$89 million in cash dividends to stockholders in 2017. - Achieving above maximum performance Revenue of \$2,262 million.

-As a result of these accomplishments, our 2016 performance was 114% of target for purposes of our IComp program.
-Adjusted EBITDA margin and Gross Adjusted Free Cash Flow are non-GAAP financial measures.
-For information about how we define these measures and where to find a reconciliation to the most comparable GAAP measures, refer to the discussion below under the heading "-2016 Compensation Decisions-Annual Performance-Based Compensation."
+As a result of these accomplishments, our 2017 performance was 125% of target for purposes of our annual cash incentive bonus compensation program, which we refer to as IComp.
+Adjusted EBITDA, Adjusted EBITDA margin and Gross adjusted free cash flow are non-GAAP financial measures.
+For information about how we define these measures and where to find a reconciliation to the most comparable GAAP measures, refer to the discussion below under the heading "-2017 Compensation Decisions-Annual Performance-Based Compensation."